bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.

 2. What is an event?

+An event is something the browser or user does.

 3. What is an event listener?

+It is a JS function that watches for an act to be done to make something happen on the page.

 4. Why would we convert a NodeList into an Array?

+We would convert it to be able to manipulate that list.
+Like we could then use .map .filter to get the info we wanted.

 5. What is a component?

+It is simply a reusable piece of code.

 ### Git Set up